arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/Foundation-concepts/portenta-x8-foundations.md

 ## Overview

 The Portenta X8 is one of the more advanced boards available from Arduino.
-In this article we will go through some of the foundations of the Portenta X8 and help you understand how the board works.
-Especially how containers on the Portenta X8 works.
+In this article we will go through some of the foundations of the Portenta X8 and help you understand how the board works and how the new features of the board can be usefull.
+Especially how factories and containers on the Portenta X8 works.

 ## Goals